jozes/flutter_map_geojson/README.md

 ## Features

-The GeoJson parser creates three lists of spatial objects - separate lists of [Marker]s, [Polyline]s and [Polygon]s which are input parameters for creating layers in flutter_map.
+The GeoJson parser creates three (four) lists of spatial objects - separate lists of [Marker]s, [Polyline]s and [Polygon]s (and Circles) which are input data for creating layers in flutter_map.
 The parser supports parsing the following geometries:

 - Point - transformed into [Marker]s